-To a medium saucepan, add the flour and milk listed above.
-Turn the heat to medium-low and cook, whisking continuously, until the mixture thickens and becomes like a paste, about 5-8 minutes.
-In the beginning, whisk vigorously to break up any flour clumps, and be diligent about this near the end to avoid burning.
-The mixture won’t seem to do anything until it reaches a critical heat point, be patient; it will thicken.
+In a medium saucepan set over medium-low heat, add the 41g tangzhong flour and 166g tangzhong milk.
+Cook, whisking continuously until the mixture thickens and becomes a paste, 5 to 8 minutes.
+In the beginning, whisk vigorously to break up any flour clumps, and continue to whisk well to avoid burning.
+The mixture won’t seem to do anything for a while, but it will thicken.

-Once it transforms into a viscous paste (like mashed potatoes), remove the pan from the heat and spread it out on a small plate to expedite cooling.
-Set aside until called for when mixing.
+Remove the pan from the heat and spread the tangzhong on a small plate to expedite cooling.
+Set aside.

 |328g||Medium-protein bread flour (all-purpose flour)|

-First, take out your butter and cut it into 1/2″ pats.
-Set the butter on a plate to warm to room temperature and reserve until the end of mixing.
+First, cut the butter into 1/2″ pats.
+Set them on a plate to warm to room temperature.

-To the bowl of a stand mixer fitted with the dough hook attachment, add the water, flour, ripe levain, sugar, pre-cooked flour roux (from step 2), and salt.
-Mix on speed 1 (STIR on a KitchenAid) for 1 to 2 minutes until the ingredients come together and no dry bits remain.
-Increase the mixer speed to medium (2 on a KitchenAid) and mix for 4-5 minutes until the dough starts to strengthen and clump around the dough hook.
+To the bowl of a stand mixer fitted with the dough hook attachment, add the water, flour, ripe levain, sugar, tangzhong, and salt.
+Mix on low speed (STIR on a KitchenAid) for 1 to 2 minutes until the ingredients come together and no dry bits remain.
+Increase the mixer speed to medium (2 on a KitchenAid) and mix for 4 to 5 minutes until the dough starts to strengthen and clump around the dough hook.
 It won’t completely remove from the bottom of the bowl, and it will still be shaggy.

-Let the dough rest in the mixing bowl for 10 minutes.
+Let the dough rest in the bowl for 10 minutes.

 4. Bulk Fermentation – 9:30 a.m. to 1:00 p.m.

-Give this dough three sets of stretch and folds during bulk fermentation at 30-minute intervals.
-The first set starts after 30 minutes from the start of bulk fermentation.
+Give this dough three sets of stretches and folds during bulk fermentation at 30-minute intervals.
+The first set starts after 30 minutes after the start of bulk fermentation.
 For each set, wet your hands, grab one side and stretch it up and over the dough to the other side.
 Rotate the bowl 180° and perform another stretch and fold (this forms a long rectangle in the bowl).
 Then, rotate the bowl 90° and do another stretch and fold.
 Finally, turn the bowl 180° and do one last stretch and fold.
-You should have the dough neatly folded up in the bowl.
+The dough should be neatly folded up in the bowl.

 After the third set, let the dough rest, covered, for the remainder of bulk fermentation.